Pelvis Fracture

 X-ray of a pelvis that has been fixed with a plate over the pubic bones.

-Figure 4: X-ray of a pelvis that has been fixed with a plate over the pubic bones.
+Figure 4: X-ray of a pelvis that has been fixed with a plate in the front at the pubic bones.
 A large screw in the back of the pelvis also helps to hold the injured bones in place.

 X-ray of another pelvic ring injury.